Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### ACPTargetPrefetchObject

-This class contains the name of the Target location/mbox and target parameters to be used in a prefetch request.
+This class contains the name of the Target location/mbox and Target parameters to be used in a prefetch request.

 ```javascript
 class ACPTargetPrefetchObject {